jkc1996/frogger_game/README.md

 ## How to play the Game ?

-1. First of all click on the **Start Game** button to start the game.
+1. First of all click on the **Start New Game** button to start the game.
 2. This will initialize the game timer and _you will be provided with **3 lives** initially._ **The game is timed for _1 minute & 30 seconds_**.
 After the timer expired game will stop.
 3. To move the player on the screen use arrow keys.
 4. You will get lots of collectables like **Gems ,Stars & Hearts !** during your game journey. _Each collectables comes with certain points and lives:_